insujang/insujang.github.io/_posts/2019-11-21-installing-kubernetes-and-crio-in-debian.md

 ...
 ```

-Although it suggests to install `containernetworking-plugins` package together, it will be uninstalled during Kubernetes installation, so we don't have to install it.

 ### 3. Configuring cri-o

 By default, cri-o finds conmon in `/usr/libexec/crio`, which does not exist.
 Hence, when you start cri-o, it says it could not find conmon.